|

 principalities. |

-Since then this institution has been preserving the
+Since then this institution has

-state cultural and artistic heritage and imparting its service to
+been preserving the state cultural and artistic heritage and

-acquire, conserve, and exhibit the arte- facts to educate the
+imparting its service to acquire, conserve, and exhibit the arte-

-people.
-The Research Scholars and people at large visit the
+facts to educate the people.
+The Research Scholars and people at

-it served as residence of Indian government officials.
+residence of Indian government officials.

-Art objects in the Museum collection are mostly related to art,
+Art objects in the Museum collection are mostly related to

-of India.
+states of India.
 At present Museum, has about 9000 objects in its

 collection.
 At the outset, museum started with four galleries.
 Since